FMP0830/itunes-search-browser/README.md

 Run the command ` npm start` or `yarn start` to launch the development client and start sending requests to the backend.

-Please note that you should also launch the development backend server to get search restults
+Please note that you should also launch the development backend server to get search results.